miegl/PiFmAdv/README.md

 * `--dev` specifies the frequency deviation (in KHz).
 Example `--dev 25.0`.
 * `--mpx` specifies the output mpx power.
 Default 30.
 Example `--mpx 20`.
 * `--power` specifies the drive strenght of gpio pads.
 0 = 2mA ...
 7 = 16mA.
 Default 7.
 Example `--power 5`.
+* `--gpio` specifies the GPIO pin used for transmitting.
+Available GPIO pins: 4, 20, 32, 34.
+Default 4.
+Example `--gpio 32`.
 * `--cutoff` specifies the cutoff frequency (in Hz) used by PiFmAdv's internal lowpass filter.
 Values greater than 15000 are not compliant.
 Use carefully.
 * `--preemph` specifies which preemph should be used, since it differs from location.
 For Europe choose 'eu', for the US choose 'us'.
 * `--ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).